 The apps replicate the functionalities of the site and star two main features.
 Every product’s price drops down until it is 60% off and the buyer can reserve an item only for 30 min.
 If they don’t purchase it, it’s up for sale again.

-The apps feature very good categories and filters.
+The mobile apps feature very good categories and filters.
 There are a few main ones – men, women, kids, accessories, bags, and shoes then there are sub-categories like T-shirts, coats, dresses, skirts, etc.The end users can sort by price, date, etc. All have filters like brand, size, color, season, condition, etc. There are 4 types of conditions, including “new with label”.

 The buyers can add products to “favorites” to follow their availability and the change in the price and save their filters.
 It’s handy, if let’s say they are often looking for 8-year-old’s mid budget clothes in purple.
 The apps are available in 5 languages - Bulgarian, English, Polish, Greek and Romanian.